CBGOUS/T2D-HTN-analysys/README.md

 6. Data Mining:

-The purpose of defining a list of regular expressions (patterns) in this code is to facilitate the automatic extraction of the number of participants used in several studies from a collection of text abstracts.
+We extracted abstracts of publications from PubMed database that contain datasets with T2D and HTN conditions.
+We then applied a list of regular expressions (patterns) to facilitate the automatic extraction of the number of participants used in several studies from a collection of text abstracts.
 By including various synonyms for the term 'participants', such as 'subjects', 'patients', 'individuals', and others, the regular expressions are intended to match a wide range of possible strings within the text that represent the number of participants in each study.
-By automating this process, the code aims to save time and effort compared to manually reviewing each abstract and extracting this information by hand.
+By automating this process, the code aimed to save time and effort compared to manually reviewing each abstract and extracting this information by hand.

 ## Data availability